Public-Health-Scotland/technical-docs/Information Sharing/Deploying a Shiny App.md

 Shiny apps should also be deployed with the following considerations in mind:

 - Each app should have a specific purpose and be updated over time.
-This means that deployments should be minimised, with most apps requiring only 1 or 2 versions: a live version and a PRA version where required (some using a test version for limited periods).
+This means that deployed versions should be minimised, with most apps requiring only 1 or 2 versions: a live version and a PRA version where required (some using a test version for limited periods).
 - Follow naming conventions for apps, which should be named following the format `phs-descriptive-name`, noting the `phs-` prefix.
   - PRA versions should have a `-pra` suffix added, e.g. `phs-descriptive-name-pra`.
   - Test versions should have a `-test` suffix added, e.g. `phs-descriptive-name-test`.